 Connecting flights are normally cheaper than direct ones.
 And, often, buying a flight with a very long layover/stopover is at least the same price or cheaper as a regular return.
 Cheaper still can be booking your two connecting flights separately with different airlines (scroll down for more information on using multi-city features.
 What's more, if you collect miles, many airlines, like Delta, impose a no stopover restriction on most award tickets.

 A stopover is an excellent chance to re-visit a place you once fell in love with but never got the chance to go back to.
 Take this time to go back to your favourite cafe or restaurant abroad.
 When I book my holidays, I’m always on the lookout for Pegasus Airlines or Turkish Airlines flights so I can get a few bonus days in Istanbul as I'm doing here:

 Istanbul's famous grand bazaar, Turkey.
 Photo credit: Alex Booth

 If you're not used to flying long distances, you can use a stopover for a bit of rest and relaxation.
 In fact, finding a connecting flight might even allow you to treat yourself to a few days of luxury.
 For example, If you do your stopover somewhere in South East Asia, you could simply have a couple of nights at a swanky hotel that's usually out of your price range.
 Bangkok, for instance, with Thai Lion Air, would be a great place to do this.

 If you’re looking for a connecting flight, It’s good to have some idea about the airlines that go to the destination you want to visit and where they stop off on the way.
-Here’s a few of our favourite classic stopover locations to get your wanderlust underway:
+Here are a few of our favourite classic stopover locations to get your wanderlust underway: